MP 22x6x10 / N38 - neodymium magnet

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and very modern machines.
+- Wide application in the industry of new technologies – are utilized in computer drives, electric motors, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: